Careers360 Logo

 NCERT Class 12 Maths Chapter 4 Notes, Determinants Class 12 Chapter 4 Notes

+Want to know if a system of equations has a unique solution?
+Determinants will tell you, silently but surely.
+If life is a system of equations, determinants decide whether you have one solution, many, or none.
 Have you ever wondered how characters and objects move and stay stable in 3D video games?
-Or, you have to go some place emergency and you search in google map for the shortest route.
-Have you ever thought about which mechanism maps are determining the shortest route?
-In class 12 maths chapter 12 notes, we learn about various properties of determinants, minors, cofactors and applications of determinants in finding the area of a triangle, adjoint and inverse of a square matrix, and some other important concepts.
+Or, you need to go some place emergency and you search on Google Maps for the shortest route.
+Have you ever thought about which mechanism determines the shortest route?
+That is when the concept of determinants comes into play.
+In the NCERT notes for Class 12 Maths Chapter 12, we learn about various properties of determinants, minors, cofactors, and applications of determinants in finding the area of a triangle, the adjoint and inverse of a square matrix, and other important concepts.

 This Story also Contains